Skrylar/ImpromptuModular/README.md

 ## Acknowledgements

 Thanks to Alfredo Santamaria and Nay Seven for suggestions regarding improvements to Phrase-Seq-16.
-A very special thank you to Nigel Sixsmith for the many fruitful discussions and numerous design improvements that were suggested to Phrase-Seq-16.
+A very special thank you to Nigel Sixsmith for the many fruitful discussions and numerous design improvements that were suggested to Phrase-Seq-16, and also for the in-depth presentation of Phrase-Seq-16 and Twelve-Key in [Talking Rackheads episode 8](https://www.youtube.com/watch?v=KOpo2oUPTjg).

 # Modules